-Although our system has an adequate amount of water to meet present and future demands, there are several reasons why it is important to conserve water:
+Although our system has an adequate amount of water to meet present and future demands, there are a number of reasons why it is important to conserve water:

-Saving water saves energy and some of the costs associated with both necessities of life.

-Saving water reduces the cost of energy required to pump water and the need to construct costly new wells, pumping systems and water towers; and

-Saving water lessens the strain on the water system during a dry spell or drought, use restrictions so that essential firefighting needs are met.
+- Saving water saves energy and some of the costs associated with both of these necessities of life; - Saving water reduces the cost of energy required to pump water and the need to construct costly new pumping systems and water towers; and - Saving water lessens the strain on the water system during a dry spell or drought, helping to avoid severe water use restrictions so that essential fire fighting needs are met.

+You can play a role in conserving water by becoming conscious of the amount of water your household is using, and by looking for ways to use less whenever you can.
+It is not hard to conserve water.
 Conservation tips include:

-Automatic dishwashers use 15 gallons for every cycle, regardless of how many dishes are loaded.
-So, get a run for your money and load it to capacity.

-Check every faucet in your home for leaks.
+- Automatic dishwashers use 15 gallons for every cycle, regardless of how many dishes are loaded.
+So get a run for your money and load it to capacity. - Turn off the tap when brushing your teeth. - Check every faucet in your home for leaks.
 Just a slow drip can waste 15 to 20 gallons a day.
-Fix it up and you can save almost 6,000 gallons per year.

-Check toilets for leaks by putting a few drops of food coloring in the tank, watch for a few minutes to see if the color shows up in the bowl.
+Fix it up and you can save almost 6,000 gallons per year. - Check your toilets for leaks by putting a few drops of food coloring in the tank, watch for a few minutes to see if the color shows up in the bowl.
 It is not uncommon to lose up to 100 gallons a day from one of these otherwise invisible toilet leaks.
 Fix it and you save more than 30,000 gallons a year.